Profile

 -

-CEO of LG Electronics
+Chairman of Samsung Electronics

 -

-CEO of LG Electronics
+Chairman of Samsung Electronics

 -